Frequently asked questions

 What clothing is required?

 That is largely a personal choice and depends on the discipline.
-Cyclists tend to use a double pair of cycling pants, long or short sleeved cycling shirts, and cycling headgear (which is mandatory).
+Cyclists tend to use a double pair of cycling pants, long or short sleeved cycling jerseys, and cycling headgear (which is mandatory).
 Walkers will need stout, worn-in, walking shoes/boots, a wide-brimmed hat and a longsleeved shirt.
 Lightweight and soft, long pants are best.
 Ankle high socks are better than low ones, which tend to creep under the heel after long spells of walking.
 Sunscreen is important.
 Some walkers find it reassuring to walk with a phone, water and a few snacks, and a belt bag or very small, lightweight rucsac can be useful.
 Test your choice before the walk.
 It is wise to take a spare pair of shoes in case of blisters developing or shoes falling apart.

 How many on-the-go GPS units do I need?